 The Whistleblower Protection Act was passed in 2012 to provide legal protection for federal employees.
 Additionally, most states provide the right to sue employers for compensation or redress for employer retaliation to employees who have reported transgressions.

 The Civil Rights Act of 1964 expressly prohibits harassment or unequal treatment in the workplace based on race, gender, religion, age or nationality.
 It also prohibits employment discrimination as part of the hiring process.
 It has since expanded to further protect employees with disabilities with the ADA, which requires reasonable accommodations for employees.

 States and employers have added their own anti-discrimination laws based on other factors, including sexual orientation and gender identity.

 It’s crucial that your employees know the distinction between unfavorable treatment at work and discrimination and what to do if they believe they’ve been discriminated against.

 To help avoid a discrimination lawsuit or claim, you should always follow these best practices:

 An employee may also make their complaint directly to you, in which case you should respond directly, confidentially and empathetically.
-Make sure you have a system in place for employees to make their complaints and that they know what type of response they should expect (e.g., in person, an email or an inquiry form.
+Ensure you have a system in place for employees to make their complaints and that they know what type of response they should expect, such as in person, an email or an inquiry form.